enes-plt/enes-plt/README.md

 • 🌴 I enjoy walking in parks, reading and coding

-• 📈 Always eager to learn and develop new skills!
+• 📈 Always eager to learn and develop new skills

 ## 🤝🏻 Let's Connect